contactmeroshan/AWS_mattermost_MYSQL/README.md

-**Implementing a Team Communication Solution Using Mattermost and AWS.**
+**SIMPLILEARN Implementing a Team Communication Solution Using Mattermost and AWS.**

 ***Project 2 ***